grafana/alloy/docs/sources/reference/cli/environment-variables.md

 ## GOTRACEBACK

 The `GOTRACEBACK` environment variable defines the behavior of the Go panic output.
-The standard panic output behavior is usually sufficient to debug and resolve an issue, but this setting can be used in cases of a reproducable panic to collect additional information from the runtime if required.
+The standard panic output behavior is usually sufficient to debug and resolve an issue.
+If required, you can use this setting to collect additional information from the runtime.
 The following values are supported.

 Value            | Description                                                                     | Traces include runtime internal functions
 -----------------|---------------------------------------------------------------------------------|------------------------------------------